Search

 How Does SEG Work?

-The Smart Export Guarantee replaced the Feed-in Tariff (FiT), which closed to new applicants in March 2019, although those already in the scheme continue to get payments.
+The Smart Export Guarantee replaced the Feed-in Tariff scheme (FiT), which closed to new applicants in March 2019, although those already in the scheme continue to get payments.

-Under the initiative, SEG generators – small-scale low-carbon electricity producers – are paid by SEG-licensed electricity suppliers for the energy they export to the National Grid.
+SEG was launched in 2020 by the Department for Business, Energy and Industrial Strategy (BEIS) and is run by Ofgem (the Office of Gas and Electricity Markets).
+Under the initiative, SEG generators – small-scale low-carbon electricity producers – are paid by SEG-licensed electricity suppliers for selling excess energy that they export to the National Grid.
 Licensees set their own SEG tariff rates.

 How to Get a SEG Tariff